 One of the primary reasons that futures markets work so well is they allow for the smooth convergence of derivative prices with prices in the physical markets.
 The convergence of the two prices occurs by the delivery mechanism that exists in the futures market.

 Although buyers and sellers of futures pay only a small, good-faith deposit in the form of initial margin, they are always at risk for the total contract value.
 That is why there are two types of margin, initial and maintenance margin.
 The most active trading in a futures contract is generally in the most nearby or active month contract.
-As the nearby future moves into the delivery period, a buyer of a futures contract who maintains their position must be ready to accept delivery of the actual commodity and to pay full value for the raw material product.
-A seller is allowed to make delivery.
+As the nearby future moves into the delivery period, a buyer of a futures contract who maintains their position must be ready to accept the actual commodity's delivery and pay full value for the raw material product.
+A seller is allowed to make the delivery.

-Futures exchanges work with industry to develop standardized quantities, qualities, sizes, grades and locations for delivery of a physical commodity.
+Futures exchanges work with industry to develop standardized quantities, qualities, sizes, grades, and locations for a physical commodity delivery.

-When delivery takes place, a warrant or bearer receipt that represents a certain quantity and quality of a commodity in a specific location changes hands from the seller to the buyer upon which time full value payment occurs.
+When delivery takes place, a warrant or bearer receipt representing a certain quantity and quality of a commodity in a specific location changes hands from the seller to the buyer, upon which full value payment occurs.
 The buyer has the right to remove the commodity from the warehouse at their option.
 Often, a purchaser will leave the raw material product at the storage location and pay a periodic storage fee.
 Exchanges also set fees for many aspects of the delivery process.

-As you can see, the fact that a futures contract can become a physical commodity purchase or sale gives market participants a tremendous amount of flexibility.
-The ability to deliver or take delivery provides the critical link between the derivative instrument and the commodity.
-Therefore, as a futures contract approaches the delivery date, the price of the futures month will gravitate towards the price of the actual physical or cash market price.
+As you can see, the fact that a futures contract can become a physical commodity purchase or sale gives market participants tremendous flexibility.
+The ability to deliver or take delivery provides a critical link between the derivative instrument and the commodity.
+Therefore, as a futures contract approaches the delivery date, the price of the futures month will gravitate toward the actual physical or cash market price.

-Over the life of a futures contract, the price differential between the derivative and underlying physical market can vary.
+The price differential between the derivative and underlying physical market can vary during the life of the futures contract.
 As an example, the price of a December corn futures contract can vary widely from the price of corn at a delivery location in October or November.

-However, as the December delivery date approaches the two prices tend to converge.
+However, as the December delivery date approaches, the two prices will tend to converge.
 The difference between a nearby futures price and the price of the physical commodity is the basis.
-Not all commodity futures have a delivery mechanism; some are cash-settled on the last trading or expiration day of the contract.
+Not all commodity futures have a delivery mechanism.
+Some are cash-settled on the last trading or expiration day of the contract.
 For example, Feeder Cattle futures have no delivery mechanism.
-Those futures that are cash-settled tend to use a benchmark for pricing such as an industry accepted pricing mechanism or the final settlement price on the last day of trading in the instrument.
+Those futures that are cash-settled tend to use a benchmark for pricing, such as an industry-accepted pricing mechanism or the final settlement price on the last day of trading in the instrument.

 The vast majority of market participants in futures markets pay no attention to delivery and for a good reason.
 Think of speculators who purchase a live cattle contract because they believe that the price will appreciate.
 Few, if any, have the ability or desire to take delivery of 40,000 pounds of cattle.
 Even if the cattle do not arrive on their doorsteps, owning cattle at a location requires a different set of skills than trading the animal and depends on having the contacts to market the beef to an ultimate buyer.
-After all, the buyers of the futures contract only made the purchase because they believed the price would move higher.
+After all, the futures contract buyers only purchased because they believed the price would move higher.